What is Step One Finance?

 - Complete the simple online application form by providing your personal, contact and basic financial information, as well as your recent address history.

-- Step One Finance advisor will contact you to discuss your loan options.
+- A Step One Finance advisor will contact you to discuss your loan options.
 You may be required to have your home valued before you are offered a loan.

 - Once your application is approved, Step One Finance will aim to fund your loan within 3 to 4 weeks.